harleypig/dotvim/aider-conventions.md

 * Only include this section if there is information to document.
 * List only relevant configuration files, including the name of the package, plugin, or extension being configured.
+* List any files as a markdown link to the local path for the file.

 ### Remaining Possible Sections